-Below is a real example of how my team approached a major change and the change management steps we took to ensure everyone was on the same page and moving in the same direction.
+Below is a real example of how my team approached a major change and the steps we took to ensure everyone was moving in the same direction.

-In the course of 3 months, IMPACT completely restructured the agency-side of our organization.
+Over the course of three months, IMPACT completely restructured the agency-side of our organization.
 In March, our agency team looked like this:

-This structure worked for us in 2017, but as we came into the new year with an even larger team, our quarterly team survey results told us a different story.
+This structure worked for us before, but as we came into a new year with an even larger team, our quarterly team survey results told us a different story.